vagmcs/Optimus/README.md

 #### Features:
 1. High level mathematical modeling in Scala using algebraic expressions
   * Linear and quadratic objective and constraint expressions
-  * Higher order expressions are also supported, but they cannot be handled by the solvers yet
+  * Higher order expressions cannot be defined or handled by the solvers yet
   * Addition, subtraction and multiplication operations can be performed on expressions
-  * Exponentiation can be performed on variables
+  * Exponentiation can be performed on variables (up to quadratic)
 2. Supports various optimization settings by using existing mathematical programming solvers
   * Linear programming (LP)
   * Quadratic programming (QP)